On A Mallows-type Model For (Ranked) Choices

 \section{Numerical Experiments}

-We investigate the performance of our methodology on two anonymous survey data sets regarding sushi preferences (\cite{Kamishima2015}): The first one consists of 5,000 full preference rankings over 10 kinds of sushi, while the second one consists of 5,000 top-$10$ rankings over 100 kinds.
-Throughout the numerical experiments, we use a workstation with dual Intel Xeon Gold 6244 CPU (3.6 GHz and 32 cores in total), no GPUs, and 754 GB of memory.
+We investigate the performance of our methodology on two anonymous survey data sets regarding sushi preferences (\cite{Kamishima2015}): The first one consists of 5,000 full preference rankings over 10 kinds of sushi, while the second one consists of 5,000 top-$10$ rankings over 100 kinds.\footnote{In the supplementary material, we also conducted a numerical experiment on an e-commerce dataset, and the result is consistent with experiment 1 on sushi data.} Throughout the numerical experiments, we use a workstation with dual Intel Xeon Gold 6244 CPU (3.6 GHz and 32 cores in total), no GPUs, and 754 GB of memory.

 \textbf{Experiment 1: Top-$1$ choice.} When $k=1$, a top-$ k $ list corresponds to a choice model, which connects to a richer literature (e.g., \cite{luce1959individual,Antoine2021,feng2021robust}).
 We compare our prediction power with two representative ranking models: Mallows and Plackett-Luce.
 (The previous is distance-based.
-The latter is not but leads to the famous MNL choice model.)
+The latter is not but leads to the famous multinomial logit model (MNL) choice model.)
 We use the Mallows Smoothing (MS) heuristic to estimate a Mallows model and MLE to estimate a Plackett-Luce.
 For all three rankings models (Mallows, PL, and ours), we also use an EM algorithm to perform parameter learning in a mixture setting.

 Since the estimation and generalization performances can depend on the display sets, let us define an instance of the comparison by $ \{\calS_{train}, \calS_{test}, \calC \} $.
 Here $ \calS_{train} $ (resp. $ \calS_{test} $) is collection of display sets in the training (resp. test) data, and $ \calC $ is the number of clusters.
 In every instance, we split the data into 4000 participants in training and 1000 in testing.
-We generate empirical training (resp. testing) choice data by first enumerating all display sets in $ \calS_{train} $ (resp. $ \calS_{test} $) and then record every participant's favorite type of sushi for every display set in the traing (resp. testing) data.
+We generate empirical training (resp. testing) choice data by first enumerating all display sets in $ \calS_{train} $ (resp. $ \calS_{test} $) and then record every participant's favorite type of sushi for every display set in the training (resp. testing) data.
 Finally, we use the log-likelihood as performance metric.
 We will use term \textit{explanation power} (resp. \textit{prediction power}) to refer the performance metric evaluated on the training (resp. testing) data.